phaserjs/phaser/README.md

 * Group.remove has a new 'destroy' parameter (false by default), which will optionally call destroy on the item removed from the Group.
 * Group.removeAll has a new 'destroy' parameter (false by default), which will optionally call destroy on the items removed from the Group.
 * Group.removeBetween has a new 'destroy' parameter (false by default), which will optionally call destroy on the items removed from the Group.
+* @georgiee created a new P2.FixtureList class to allow easy access the fixtures of a created P2 Body:

+This is especially useful in combination with PhysicsEditor and P2.Body#addPhaserPolygon.

+You can configure your whole collision grouping in PhysicsEditor and then you can later change the mask bits easily with this class.
+You can also access parts (groups) and named fixtures by a group index or a fixture key - both properties can be set in PhysicsEditor with the custom phaser exporter.

+Use cases:

+* Configure collision bits in PhysicsEditor and you want to change them later.
+* Place a sensor in your fixture and access this single fixture later (to disable temporarily)
+* Create a small body with threes fixtures (circle, circle + polygon/convex).
+Now you want that the polygon part to behave like rubber and assign a bouncing (restitution > 1) material.
+Assign a fixture key in PhysicsEditor and access the fixture like this. (see the image for the fixture I described)

 Bug Fixes